appscode/blog/content/post/kubestash-v2024.6.4/index.md

     - name: manifest-restore
 ```

-Make sure you have provided the `spec.manifestOptions.mySQL.db` as the restore of the MySQL manifest depends on this field.
+ > Ensure that you have set the `spec.manifestOptions.mySQL.db` to `true`, as the restoration of the `MySQL` object manifest relies on this field.

 ### Improvements & Bug Fixes

 - In this release, we've addressed an issue with `MongoDB` restoration.
-Previously, even when specifying components in the RestoreSession, all components present in the snapshot were restored.
-Now, if the components are provided in the RestoreSession that will be restored, otherwise all the components in snapshot will be restored.
+Previously, even when specifying components in the `RestoreSession`, all components present in the `Snapshot` were restored.
+Now, if the components are provided in the `RestoreSession` that will be restored, otherwise all the components in `Snapshot` will be restored.
 - In this release, we've resolved an RBAC issue where no `RoleBinding` was created in the manifest restore namespace.

 ## What Next?